FhenixProtocol/cofhe-docs/docs/devdocs/architecture/internal-utilities/verifier.md

 # ZK Verifier

-In this document, we describe the **ZK-Verifier**, an essential component for encrypting and providing data as inputs to confidential smart contracts.
+**ZK-Verifier** is an essential component for encrypting and providing data as inputs to confidential smart contracts.

 | Aspect               | Description                                                                                                                                                                     |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |